First things first: if we’re going to talk about Basecamp and Basecamp Classic, it’s only fair we give them their due respect.

 ClickUp’s features aka ClickApps, are one-click-enabled.
-There’s no hassle for team members to get those advanced features missing from Basecamp, like Time Tracking and image editing.
+There’s no hassle for team members to get those advanced features missing from Basecamp, like time tracking and image editing.

 As for the cost, how about an option for the lowest price of all–absolutely free?
 The free plan gives teams every feature found in the unlimited storage version.

 With a solid foundation on the best features from Basecamp’s projects and tasks to all of its shortcomings, ClickUp is the project management answer for your team’s needs.
-And if you still need to use Basecamp for awhile, ClickUp integrates with Basecamp.
+And if you still need to use Basecamp for a while, ClickUp integrates with Basecamp.

 Give the future of project management a try and get your tasks done right and on time–every time.